apos/rapid-bulky-wshc-by-apos/README.md

 ### Dragons ahead

 - THERE ARE DIFFERENCES IN HARDWARE SPECs for all of these parts out there.
-- THIS IS FORE ESP32 (30/38pin), an ARDUINO FORM FACTOR BREAKOUT BOARD AND an ARDUINO FORM FACTOR JOYSTICK SHIELD.
+- THIS DESIGN IS FOR AN ESP32 (30/38pin), an ARDUINO FORM FACTOR BREAKOUT BOARD AND an ARDUINO FORM FACTOR JOYSTICK SHIELD.
 - You can also use your own housing.
 But if you stay with these 3d designs, you should stack with the hardware mentioned here.
 So PLEASE LOOK AT THE MEDIA DIRECTORY and here on this page for the hardware, that is used.

 Everything will be reusable for a other projects and can be put apart totally.
 Nothing is soldered.

-Basically you can do this now wiht every ESP32 and Joystick board, BUT: you should know what you are doing and the 3D model probably will not fit.
+Basically you can do this now with every ESP32 and Joystick board, BUT: you should know what you are doing and the 3D model probably will not fit.

 ### Source code

-Dealing with the source code is not easy, especially if you are new to OnStep, to ESP32 development, or to
+Dealing with the source code is not easy, especially if you are new to OnStep, to ESP32 development, or to the Arduino IDE.

 1. You need to read carefully the main SHC instructions [howto install the software on the OnStep site -> right side -> Smart Hand Controller](https://onstep.groups.io/g/main/wiki).
 2. At time of writing you have to use the [main tree of the SHC software code](https://github.com/hjd1964/SmartHandController/tree/main) to get things running as stated in the [instructions](https://onstep.groups.io/g/main/wiki/7152).
 This and only this branch contains the necessary code to get things running